The Lichess Integration - A Deep Dive into Challenges, Solutions, and Future Plans

 This was unacceptable for a chess application where timely move updates are critical.
 A 60-second delay could mean missing your opponent's move entirely, especially in time-critical situations.

-To work around this limitation, we implemented a hybrid approach that combines both streaming and polling:
+To work around this limitation, we implemented a continuous polling system that provides reliable move detection:

 1. Polling Thread (Primary Method)